KashifKhaan/Note-Taking-Application-Java/README.md

 ## Getting Started

-To run the Note Taking Application, you need to have Java installed on your system.
+To run the Note-Taking Application, you need to have Java installed on your system.
 Follow the steps below to set up and run the application:

 1. Clone the repository or download the source code.